olincollege/selfie-sample/README.md

 ## Sponsors and Creators
-This is a project sponsored by [MathWorks](https://www.mathworks.com/) that showcases both their [MATLAB](https://www.mathworks.com/products/matlab.html) software and the amazing people they who use it for creative purposes.
+This is a project sponsored by [MathWorks](https://www.mathworks.com/) that showcases both their [MATLAB](https://www.mathworks.com/products/matlab.html) software and the amazing people who use it for creative purposes.

 Three people played around with the ideas that culminated in the Selfie Sample song:

-[DreVonne Hilton](https://www.linkedin.com/in/drevonne-hilton-403672199), the artist performing the Selfie Sample song, is a student at the [Olin College of Engineering](https://www.olin.edu/).
+[DreVonne Hilton](https://www.linkedin.com/in/drevonne-hilton-403672199), the artist performing the Selfie Sample song, is a class of 2024 student at the [Olin College of Engineering](https://www.olin.edu/).
 He stays active in the Hip-Hop community while completing his undergraduate engineering degree in Electrical and Computer Engineering.

 [Wynter Duncanson](https://www.linkedin.com/in/wynterjd) is a MathWorks employee and avid advocate for accessible STEM Education.
 She coached some of the ideation and coding aspects of the project.